moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 [Phala Network](https://phala.network/){target=\_blank} is an off-chain compute network powered by [Secure Enclaves](https://docs.phala.network/developers/advanced-topics/blockchain-infrastructure#the-architecture){target=\_blank} that enables developers to build powerful smart contracts that connect to off-chain components called Phat Contracts.
 Phat Contracts are designed to enable functionality that surpasses the limitations of traditional smart contracts, such as storage, cost, and compute limitations while retaining trustlessness, verifiability, and permissionlessness.
 For more information about Phala's architecture, be sure to check out the [Phala docs](https://docs.phala.network/introduction/readme){target=\_blank}.

-Phala is not an Oracle network itself, rather, Phala enables a variety of off-chain compute capabilities, such as a decentralized Oracle network.
+Phala is not an Oracle network itself; rather, Phala enables a variety of off-chain compute capabilities, such as a decentralized Oracle network.
 Phala also provides a toolset called [Phala Bricks](https://bricks.phala.network/){target=\_blank} that makes it easy to quickly launch these types of features without having to build them from scratch.

 This tutorial will walk through a demo of [interacting with price feeds](#fetch-price-data) enabled by Phat contracts on the Demo EVM ContainerChain.
 Next, you'll learn how to [deploy price feeds to your own EVM ContainerChain](#launching-price-feeds-on-your-own-evm-containerchain).
 Please be advised that the steps shown in this tutorial are for demonstration purposes only - it's highly recommended that you [contact the Phala team directly](https://dashboard.phala.network/){target=\_blank} as they can assist you with launching price feeds on your ContainerChain to ensure the integrity of the deployment process.

 ## A Crash Course on Price Feeds {: #a-crash-course-on-price-feeds }

-Before interacting hands-on with price feeds it's important to understand how price feeds work and how price feed data is accessed by smart contracts.
+Before interacting hands-on with price feeds, it's important to understand how price feeds work and how price feed data is accessed by smart contracts.
 In a standard configuration, each price feed is updated by a decentralized oracle network.
 Each oracle node is rewarded for publishing the price data to the [aggregator contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank}.

 The aggregator contract receives periodic data updates from the network of oracles and aggregates and stores the data on-chain so that consumers can easily fetch it.
 However, the information is only updated if a minimum number of responses from oracle nodes are received (during an aggregation round).
-The end-user can retrieve price feeds with read-only operations via an aggregator interface, or via a Consumer interface through the Proxy.
+The end-user can retrieve price feeds with read-only operations via an aggregator interface or via a Consumer interface through the Proxy.

 ![Price Feed Diagram](/images/builders/tutorials/oracles/phala/phala-1.webp)